NETBALL

 Our aim is to provide a culturally, socially and physically safe and inclusive netball playing environment for all, and we seek to be recognised as a competitive, community value orientated, and professional sporting club, equally admired for on-field and off-field achievements.

-Senior Grades include: A, B, C, D & E
+Senior Grades: A, B, C, D, E and 19&U

 Read more about our netball playing and selection policy here.